Colin Bennetts

 Colin James Bennetts (9 September 1940 – 10 July 2013) was a British Anglican bishop.
 He was the 8th Bishop of Coventry from 1998 to 2008.

+Biography

+Early life

 The son of James Thomas Bennetts and Winifred Couldrey, he was educated at Battersea Grammar School, at Jesus College, Cambridge, where he graduated with a Bachelor of Arts in modern and medieval languages and theology and a Master of Arts in 1963, and at Ridley Hall, Cambridge.